AckerlyXu/heima/articles/best-practices-monitoring.md

 All monitoring data should be time-stamped in the same way.
 For consistency, record all dates and times by using Coordinated Universal Time.
 This will help you more easily trace sequences of events.

+> [!NOTE]
-> [AZURE.NOTE] Computers operating in different time zones and networks might not be synchronized.
+> Computers operating in different time zones and networks might not be synchronized.
 Don't depend on using time stamps alone for correlating instrumentation data that spans multiple machines.

 ### Information to include in the instrumentation data
 Consider the following points when you're deciding which instrumentation data you need to collect: